ValentinaAng/PM10-Regression-Model/README.md

 ### From second notebook XGBRegressor as best model
 - **R2 Score**: Train: 0.631, Test: 0.64
+- **MAE**: Train: 0.381, Test: 0.407
+- **RMSE**: Train: 0.498, Test: 0.533

+  ### From third notebook KNN as best model
+- **R2 Score**: Train: 0.602, Test: 0.602
-- **MAE**: Train: 0.407, Test: 0.381
+- **MAE**: Train: 0.401, Test: 0.428
-- **RMSE**: Train: 0.533, Test: 0.498
+- **RMSE**: Train: 0.535, Test: 0.562

 ### Conclusion
-From the first notebook: The RandomForestRegressor and KNeighborsRegressor both showed minimal signs of overfitting, with similar performance on both the training and test sets.
+From the first Notebook: The RandomForestRegressor and KNeighborsRegressor both showed minimal signs of overfitting, with similar performance on both the training and test sets.
 From the second Notebook: The RandomForestRegressor and XGBRegressor both showed same results with minimal difference, but XGB  has the most predictions aligned with the actual values.
+From the third Notebook: KNN is the best performing model among the three evaluated models.
+It has the highest R² scores and the lowest MAE and RMSE values for both the test and train sets, indicating it provides the most accurate and reliable predictions.

 ### Recommendations for Improvement
 - **Feature Engineering**: Explore additional feature engineering techniques.